-Simply put, there is a presumption in Texas family law that it is in your child’s best interest to have a relationship and continued contact with both of their parents.
-To further this goal of our state, family court judges will name you and your ex-spouse as “joint conservators” of your child more often than not.
-Joint conservatorship refers to a situation when you and your ex-spouse share rights, duties, and time in a somewhat equal fashion about your child.
-While you or your ex-spouse will have the ability to determine the primary residence, receive child support, and thereby have more possession of your child, the other rights and duties are basically even in many situations.
+Simply put, there is a presumption in Texas family law that it is in your child's best interest to have a relationship and continued contact with both of their parents.
+To further this state's goal, family court judges will name you and your ex-spouse as "joint conservators" of your child more often than not.
+Joint conservatorship refers to a situation when you and your ex-spouse share rights, duties, and time in a somewhat similar fashion about your child.
+While you or your ex-spouse will have the ability to determine the primary residence, receive child support, and thereby have more possession of your child, the other rights and duties are even in many situations.

 Rebutting the presumption in favor of naming parents as joint managing conservators

 You will need to present ample evidence that naming you and your ex-spouse or other parents as joint managing conservators of your child.
 This much we know.
-I will list the factors that your court is likely to look at to determine your child’s best interests.
+I will list the factors your Court is likely to look at to determine your child's best interests.

 How will a court evaluate your petition to be named as the sole managing conservator?

-A court will view your ability to care for your child as being of primary importance.
-This isn’t just a roof over their head and food in their bellies, either.
-This means that you will be judged based on your track record and the likelihood of providing for the physical and emotional well bell of your child.
-Have you ever presented a threat to your child in terms of their physical or emotional well being?
-If you are not a stabilizing force in your child’s life, it is doubtful that you would be named as the sole managing conservator of your child.
+A court will view your ability to care for your child as primary importance.
+This isn't just a roof over their head and food in their bellies, either.
+This means that you will be judged based on your track record and the likelihood of providing for your child's physical and emotional well bell.
+Have you ever presented a threat to your child regarding their physical or emotional well-being?
+If you are not a stabilizing force in your child's life, it is doubtful that you would be named as the sole managing conservator of your child.

-Family Relationships are important in a divorce or child custody case.
+Family Relationships are essential in a divorce or child custody case.

 Abuse and neglect as factors when determining conservatorship

-If either you or your child’s other parent has a history of abusing or neglecting either your child or one another, that too will bar the offender from being named as the sole managing conservator of your child.
-This is especially true if these acts occurred either during the present case or in the immediate period covering two years before this case.
-Family violence is a huge risk for a child in situations like this.
-If we consider your child's well-being, it is difficult to conceive of a situation where a person with that sort of history could be named as the sole managing conservator of the child.
+Suppose either you or your child's other parent has a history of abusing or neglecting either your child or one another.
+In that case, that too will bar the offender from being named as the sole managing conservator of your child.
+This is especially true if these acts occurred either during the present or in the immediate period covering two years before this case.
+Family violence is a considerable risk for a child in situations like this.
+If we consider your child's well-being, it isn't easy to conceive of a situation where a person with that sort of history could be named the sole managing conservator of the child.

 With everything said, what are your chances of being named the sole managing conservator of your child?

-The burden to overcome the presumption that it is in your child's best interest for you and the other parent to be named joint managing conservators is great.
-The vast majority of the time, parents are named as joint managing conservators.
-When considering all of the aforementioned factors, the possible history of family/domestic violence, and the best interests of the child, there just is not a lot of opportunities to be successful in a petition for sole managing conservatorship in most cases.
+The burden to overcome the presumption that it is in your child's best interest for you and the other parent to be named joint managing conservators is excellent.
+The vast majority of the time, parents are called joint managing conservators.
+When considering all of the factors mentioned above, the possible history of family/domestic violence, and the child's best interests, there is not a lot of opportunities to be successful in a petition for sole managing conservatorship in most cases.

-However, if you are in a position where the other parent in your child’s life has not been a part of their life or has been violent with you or your child, you stand a strong chance to be named as a sole managing conservator.
+However, if you are in a position where the other parent in your child's life has not been a part of their life or has been violent with you or your child, you stand a solid chance to be named as a sole managing conservator.
 Even if you are not successful in being named as a sole managing conservator, you can present a case to be awarded a disproportionate share of your child's possession if the circumstances allow for that to occur.
-To allow yourself to do so, it is important that you have experienced and knowledgeable counsel at your side.
+To let yourself do so, it is essential that you have experienced and knowledgeable counsel at your side.